Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 7.0 =
+= 7.0.1 =
-* Added WordPress recovery option for sending simple abandoned cart recovery emails
-* Added abandoned cart statuses (Shopping, New, Recovered and WP)
-* Added option for users with Shop manager role to close bubble window
+* Fixed cart removal bug after a new order created

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).